-· GATE is a specialized program serving identified GATE students from throughout Fresno Unified.
-Students are selected for this program and invited to attend.

-- Student Selection Criteria: Eligibility for GATE services is based upon multiple criteria and not a score from one (1) test.
-Information collected and considered in assessing students' eligibility for GATE services-includes: - A. Teacher descriptions of outstanding characteristics, classroom performance and academic grades; - A record of the student's scores on achievement tests and district-administered academic measures; - C. Information from group tests of reasoning abilities administered by Fresno Unified staff; - D. Evidence that new students are enrolled in and attending a Fresno Unified school; - E. Documentation of other special needs; and - F. Previous evaluations for GATE completed in Fresno Unified or other school districts.
+- GATE is a specialized program serving identified GATE students from throughout Fresno Unified.
+Students are selected for this program and invited to attend. - Student Selection Criteria: Eligibility for GATE services is based upon multiple criteria and not a score from one (1) test.
+Information collected and considered in assessing students' eligibility for GATE services-includes: - A. Teacher descriptions of outstanding characteristics, classroom performance and academic grades; - B. A record of the student's scores on achievement tests and district-administered academic measures: - Information from group tests of reasoning abilities administered by Fresno Unified staff; - Evidence that new students are enrolled in and attending a Fresno Unified school; - E. Documentation of other special needs; and - F. Previous evaluations for GATE completed in Fresno Unified or other school districts.
 C.C.R., Title 5, Sec.
 3831; B.P.
 6172; A.B.
 2313, Correa, Chapter 748 of the Statutes of 2000

-TIMELINE FOR SCHOOL CHOICE OPTIONS FOR 2021-22 SCHOOL YEAR
+TIMELINE FOR SCHOOL CHOICE OPTIONS FOR 2024-25 SCHOOL YEAR

-September 1, 2020
+September 1, 2023

-First day parents/guardians may submit Transfer Applications for the 2020-21 school year
+First day parents/guardians may submit transfer request applications for the 2024-2025 school year

-December 1, 2020
+December 1, 2023